 Award Mouse thought multimedia interface book medal screen monitor

-• Counseling a Japan-based specialty chemical, fiber and resin manufacturer on the acquisition of the polyvinyl alcohol businesses from a US-based chemicals manufacturer at the price of around US$540 million, including the review and revision of local asset purchase agreement for China, the preparation and negotiation of employee transfer documentation and advice on legal issues in connection with such transactions in China.
+• Counseling a Japan-based specialty chemical, fiber and resin manufacturer on the acquisition of the polyvinyl alcohol businesses from a US based chemicals manufacturer at the price of around US$540 million, including the review and revision of local asset purchase agreement for China, the preparation and negotiation of employee transfer documentation, and advise on legal issues in connection with such transactions in China.

 • Assisting an EU-based client in an asset acquisition of a Taiwan-based company’s garden tools manufacturing subsidiary in China.